gmetz19/MedmontMaps/README.md

 Program on matlab that maps out the export from the Medmont upload csv Medmont files to output a color map to show rod and cone function

 MEDMONT MAP GRAPHS-------- The main script allows the user to choose from a menu of options to perform different functions which creates a map graph of 1. the cone function from the blue - red data on a 75 pt grid.
-2. the rod function data from a cyan test 3. cone function from blue- red full data on 74 pt grid 4. rod function data from a full blue test.
-Only 75 of 103 points from the shire test are incorporated into the map grid because the program only keeps points that are spaced 12 units apart.
-There are only 74 points in the full test map becuase the full test does not test a specific point that the shire test does.
+2. the rod function data from a cyan test Only 75 of 103 points from the shire test are incorporated into the map grid because the program only keeps points that are spaced 12 units apart.
 Getting Started-----------

 Download this repository by cloning it and copy the clone URL for the repository